 A capstone course for the mathematics majors.
 Topics may include: selected readings and discussion of the history and philosophy of mathematics, the golden ages and crises in mathematics.
 Student presentations are required.
 One field trip required.
-Pre-requisite: permission of the instructor.
+Prerequisite: MA 301 and permission of the instructor.
 3:0:3